HGlass07/Battleships/README.md

 ![game restart screenshot](assets/images/game_restart.png)  ![game quit screenshot](assets/images/game_quit.png)

+### Data Model:

+This app uses an overall 'Battleships' class as it's data model, which encapsulates the game logic and data.
+The key components of the model are:

+- Game Boards - the game boards for both the player and computer component are represented as 2D lists, with each cell in the board being either an empty space, a ship(S) or a hit(X).

+- Guessed Coordinates - the player and computer guesses are stored in sets to ensure uniqueness, and allow guessed coordinates to be tracked.

+- Operational Functions - the functions within the data model, including those that create and print the boards, validate coordinate guesses, and the main game function.

+- Board Dimensions('dims') - this parameter represents the dimensions of the board, allowing the game to potentially be adapted to create larger boards.

 ### Potential future features to include:
 - Allow players to adjust board size at will
 - Allow manual ship placement and customisation
+- Introduce different symbols for different ships e.g. a submarine, or a cruiser
 - Allow increased difficulty by weighting the liklihood the computer opponent will hit a player ship

 --------------
 ## Testing:

 The app was tested with an early deployment to Heroku in advance of the final version deployment, to confirm no errors occur.
+It was also tested prior to deployment using Visual Studio Code's run python code function.

 **Bugs:**

-Fixed bugs -
+Fixed bugs:

 While testing, it was found that the boards generated when a user plays another round of the game were still populated by the 'hit' ships from the previous round.

 This was resolved by creating a seperate function for generating the computer's ships, and making sure the boards are reset to their initial states when a new game is launched - upon which they are then populated.